pbl-js/monogo-task/README.md

 yarn dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

 ## Usage

 1. Enter text (up to 500 characters) in the text input field.
-2. Enter your Hugging Face API key in the API key field.
-3. Click the "Analyze Sentiment" button.
+2. Click the "Analyze Sentiment" button.
-4. View the sentiment analysis results in the modal that appears.
+3. View the sentiment analysis results in the modal that appears.

 ## Development Challenges